Junkers L55

-The Junkers L55 was Junkers' first V-12 engine, appearing in 1927 and based on a pair of six-cylinder L5s.
+The Junkers L55 was Junkers' first V12 engine, appearing in 1927 and based on a pair of six-cylinder L5s.
 In 1928 a supercharger was added.
-It was used in one or two Junkers aircraft in their early development but was replaced by the geared L88 geared V-12 of 1929.
+It was used in one or two Junkers aircraft in their early development but was replaced by the geared L88 geared V12 of 1929.

 Design and development

 The most widely used of Junkers' series of six-cylinder inline four-stroke aircraft engines was the L5, first run in 1922.
 This engine was used in 1927 as the basis of the 665 hp L55, which had two banks of six cylinders aligned at 60°.
-These banks had the same bore, stroke, camshaft operated twin pairs of valves per cylinder, watercooling etc. as the L5, driving new a common crankshaft in a revised crankcase.
+These banks had the same bore, stroke, camshaft operated twin pairs of valves per cylinder, water-cooling etc. as the L5, driving new a common crankshaft in a revised crankcase.
 A supercharger was added after a year to improve high altitude power.

 Operational history

 The L55 is only known to have powered two aircraft for certain, the Junkers G 38 early in its career and the Junkers A 32.
 The first G 38 originally had two L55s inboard plus two L8 engines.
 The high altitude research Junkers Ju 49 may have used the L55 at the start of its flight programme.
 The L55 was rapidly replaced by the L88 in both the G 38 and Ju 49.